 - you can’t work because you’re unable to cross into or out of the lockdown area.

 You don’t have to take annual leave before you can get this payment.
-If you choose to take annual leave and it doesn’t cover all the hours of work you’ve lost, you can still get the payment.
+If you choose to take annual leave and it doesn’t cover all the hours of work you’ve lost, you could still get the payment.

-You can check your visa details and conditions, including your right to work in Australia, using the Department of Home Affair’s VEVO system.
+You can check your visa details and conditions, including your right to work in Australia, using the Department of Home Affairs VEVO system.